 Out and About

 The general neighbourhood is home to a thriving range of traditional pubs, cafés and restaurants.
-Institutions like E Pellicci and The Approach Tavern have been joined by a newer wave of bars and restaurants including Brawn and Campagnia.
+Institutions like E Pellicci and The Approach Tavern have been joined by a newer wave of bars and restaurants including Brawn and Campania.

 The apartment is also very accessible to attractions include the Regents’ Canal, Columbia Road Flower Market, Brick Lane and Shoreditch.
 Stepney Green Gardens sits on the building’s doorstep, as do Mile End Park, Bethnal Green Gardens, Weaver’s Fields and the mighty Victoria Park, offering plenty of spaces for exercise and picnicking.

-Tenure: Share of freehold
+Tenure: Share of Freehold

-Lease Length: approx. 977 years remaining
+Lease Length: Approx. 977 years remaining

-Service Charge: approx. £2,000 p.a.
+Service Charge: Approx. £2,000 p.a.

 Council Tax Band: B